Select Page

 Who runs the MLS?

 MLSs are managed in a number of ways.
-Some REALTOR® association-owned MLSs are managed by the association staff.
+Some REALTOR® association-owned MLSs are managed by association staff.
 Others are split off as separate organizations with separate staff from the association.
 Independent MLSs usually derive their management strategy and operations from the brokers who formed the cooperative.

 Who can join an MLS?

 For REALTOR® association-owned MLSs, brokers often have to be REALTOR® members before they can join the MLS.
-This isn’t true in all cases, as some states have regulations that require non-REALTOR® brokers to be allowed to participate in the MLS.
+This is not true in all cases, as some states have regulations that require non-REALTOR® brokers to be allowed to participate in the MLS.
 Any broker can join an independent MLS.
 Real estate agents join the MLS under the umbrella of a participating broker.

 What are the rules for participating in an MLS?